 You will either be entered for the higher tier (grades 9-4) or Foundation tier (Grades 1-5).

 There are six exams at the end of Year 11 of 1 hour 15 minutes.

-There are two Biology, two Chemistry and two Physics.
+There are two Biology, two Chemistry and two Physics exams.

-You will have seven lessons a fortnight throughout Years 9, 10 and 11. • The Science department employ a whole host of different activities to develop your knowledge and understanding of the Science covered and the benefits and risks it brings to our everyday lives, including practical work, group discussion, PowerPoint, video, use of ICT, quizzes.
+You will have seven lessons a fortnight throughout Years 9, 10 and 11.
+You will have 2 science teachers who will split the units between them.
+The Science department employ a host of different activities to develop your knowledge and understanding of the Science covered and the benefits and risks it brings to our everyday lives, including practical work, group discussion, PowerPoint, video, use of ICT, quizzes etc.

-GCSE Combined Award Science should enable you to:

-- develop scientific knowledge and conceptual understanding through the specific subjects of biology, chemistry and physics; - develop understanding of the nature, processes and methods of science, through different types of scientific enquiries that help you to answer scientific questions about the world around you; - develop and learn to apply observational, practical, modelling, enquiry and problem solving skills, both in the laboratory, in the field and in other learning environments; - develop your ability to evaluate claims based on science through critical analysis of the methodology, evidence and conclusions; - develop curiosity about the natural world, insight into how science works, and appreciation of its relevance to your everyday lives; - be inspired, motivated and challenged by the subject and its achievements.
+GCSE Combined Award Science should enable you to: develop scientific knowledge and conceptual understanding through the specific subjects of biology, chemistry and physics; develop understanding of the nature, processes and methods of science, through different types of scientific enquiries that help you to answer scientific questions about the world around you; develop and learn to apply observational, practical, modelling, enquiry and problem solving skills, both in the laboratory, in the field and in other learning environments; develop your ability to evaluate claims based on science through critical analysis of the methodology, evidence and conclusions; develop curiosity about the natural world, insight into how science works, and appreciation of its relevance to your everyday lives; be inspired, motivated and challenged by the subject and its achievements.